p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 ./mvnw install dockerfile:build
 ```

-I created a _public_ repository on [DockerHub](https://hub.docker.com/), and pushed my image to it:
+I created a public repository on [DockerHub](https://hub.docker.com/), and pushed the image to it:

 ```bash
 docker login
 docker push ssanders0/slack-talkers
 ```

-I didn't care that it was public at that point primarily because there's nothing special about the app, and I wanted to keep things simple by avoiding authentication.
+I felt OK that the repository was public at that point primarily because `slack-talkers` is stateless, needs an API key to run, and I wanted to keep things simple by avoiding authentication.

 ##  Deploy to Kubernetes (Manually)

-I searched for phrases like "deploy docker image to kubernetes" to find that I could deploy a Docker image directly to my Kubernetes cluster using the following command:
+I searched for phrases like "deploy docker image to kubernetes" to find that I could deploy a Docker image directly to the Kubernetes cluster using the following command:

 ```bash
 kubectl run slack-talkers --image ssanders0/slack-talkers --port=8080 --env="SLACK_API_TOKEN=${SLACK_API_TOKEN}"